hulyak/react-tutorial/docs/doc3.md

 ![img](../static/img/useeffect-hook.jpg)

 If you’ve written React class components before, you should be familiar with lifecycle methods like `componentDidMount, componentDidUpdate, and componentWillUnmount`.
 The `useEffect` Hook is all three of these lifecycle methods combined.
-It's used for side effects (all things which happen outside of react) like API calls, managing subscriptions, dom manipulation, setting local storage, etc.
+It's used for side effects (all things which happen outside of React) like network requests, managing subscriptions, DOM manipulation, setting up event listeners, timeouts,intervals, and local storage, etc.

-`useEffect` functions runs after every re-render by default.
+`useEffect` functions runs after every rerender by default.
 It doesn't matter what caused the render like changing the state, or maybe new props inside effect will be triggered after rendering.

 Setting title of the page will also be a side effect.
-`useEffect` takes an anonymous function, we can tell `useEffect` when the code we want to be executed, second argument controls when the code gets executed.
+`useEffect` takes a callback function, we can tell `useEffect` when the code we want to be executed, second argument controls when the code gets executed.

-For the second argument, we can use use `useEffect` in three different ways.
+For the second argument, we can use `useEffect` in three different ways:

 1. Without any dependency, just an anonymous function.